Plan of Reorganization, Disclosure Statement, and Confirmation

 Quick Answer

-The plan of reorganization (POR) is the contract that restructures the debtor's capital structure.
-The court must first approve a disclosure statement providing "adequate information" before the plan can be solicited for votes.
-Each impaired class accepts by a two-thirds-in-amount AND one-half-in-number vote.
-A consensual confirmation requires all impaired classes to accept (or be deemed unimpaired); a non-consensual cramdown requires at least one impaired non-insider class to accept and the plan to be fair and equitable and not unfairly discriminatory against dissenting classes.
+The plan of reorganization (POR) restructures the debtor's capital structure.
+The court must approve a disclosure statement with "adequate information" before the plan is solicited for votes.
+Each impaired class accepts by two-thirds-in-amount and more-than-one-half-in-number.
+Consensual confirmation requires all impaired classes to accept, or deemed unimpaired; cramdown needs one impaired non-insider class to accept, plus fair-and-equitable and no unfair discrimination.

 The plan-confirmation process is the procedural engine of Chapter 11.
 Knowing the sequence, the class-voting math, and the cramdown standards lets a candidate handle any plan-related question on the exam.